khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

 </div>
 </div>

-## Setup For Target Device
+## Setup TFTP on a target device
-To setup TFTP on your target device, you will need to:
+To setup TFTP on a target device, you will need to:

 * Connect a LAN cable to your target device, and make sure your device is on same local network with your Host PC.
 * Connect a "Serial-To-USB Module" between the target device and Host PC and ensure you have done the correct [setup](SetupSerialTool.html).
-* Power-on your target device, and ensure the device has a Bootloader installed in it.
+* Power-on your target device, and ensure the device has a bootloader installed in it.

-Stop U-Boot autoboot by hitting `Enter` or `Space` key at the moment you power on your target device:
+Stop U-boot from autobooting by hitting `Enter` or `Space` at the moment you power-on your target device:

 ```bash
 U-Boot 2015.01 (May 18 2019 - 19:31:53)